 The next time I want to use that app, I tap on the app icon again, and I'm right back in.

-Like when we debuted the very first App Extensions six years ago at WWDC 2014.
+Like when we debuted the very first app extensions six years ago at WW 2014.

-And this intelligence system we're building, with your help, is built from the ground up from a foundation of respecting your privacy.
+And this intelligent system we're building with your help is built from the ground up from a foundation of respecting your privacy.

-You'll hear more about that later, but no intelligence system is worth sacrificing a fundamental human right for.
+You'll hear more about that later, but no intelligent system is worth sacrificing a fundamental human right for.

 Now, in the following videos, we'll try and cover system intelligence from a few different angles.

-First up will expand on this common theme of how intelligence, paired with extensibility, allows for quick interactions that save people time.
+First up, we'll expand on this common theme of how intelligence, paired with extensibility, allows for quick interactions that save people time.